Ants in Kitchen | How to Get Rid of Ants in the Kitchen

 Cinnamon is probably already in your kitchen.
 It smells great and isn’t expensive.
 Surprisingly, it can also repel ants!
 Sprinkle it directly on the ants or along their trails.

-The name sounds intimidating, but diatomaceous earth is a natural and effective solution for many bug problems.
-It is an all-natural powder made from the fossils of tiny sea-dwelling organisms.
+The name sounds intimidating, but diatomaceous earth is an all-natural and effective solution for many bug problems.
+It is an organic powder made from the fossils of tiny sea-dwelling organisms and works by drying ants out, ultimately killing them.

 HARRIS Diatomaceous Earth Food Grade, 2lb with Powder Duster Included in The Bag